PRECIS-2 used as an implementation science tool for global environmental health

-Ecolectivos exhibit, at Emory University's Science Gallery Atlanta for their current exhibition, Resilient Earth.
+Ecolectivos was selected by Emory University's Science Gallery Atlanta for their current exhibition, Resilient Earth.
 Curated from an unprecedented pool of 187 submissions, Resilient Earth features 11 exceptional exhibits.
 The concepts are global in scope and represent a wide variety of perspectives on climate change and its impact on the future of our planet.
 From immersive installations to thought-provoking interactive experiences, Resilient Earth promises to inspire, educate, and ignite conversations about our collective responsibility towards Earth.
-Join us in the exhibit runs from September 2024 through April 2025.
+The exhibit runs from September 2024 through April 2025.

 Estimating personal exposures to household air pollution and plastic garbage burning among adolescent girls in Jalapa, Guatemala